levihuayuzhang/icare/README.md

 ```shell
 sh test-project.sh  # under project root directory
 ```
+Testing result can be viewed at `testing/Jmeter/webreport/index.html `.

 Prepare for Database:

 Create corresponding tables for each Microservice and run SQL scripts under `examples/SQLs`.